gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX/README.md

 It's a polyfill to the future, after all.

 ![Gapotchenko FX Ark](../../Documentation/Assets/gapotchenko-fx-ark-2019.png?raw=true ".NET is a technology for everyone.
-Nobody can take it away or sabotage its progress.
+Nobody can take it away or undermine its progress.
-Gapotchenko.FX brings back RAD to the people ✊")
+Gapotchenko.FX brings back RAD to the people 💪")

 ## Other Modules